Biomaterials are The Future of Sustainable Solutions at Bio360

 6. Canada : Wood-Based Biomaterials (Canada): Canada is known for its sustainable forestry practices.
 Canadian companies like Domtar are producing biomaterials from wood fibers, used in paper products and textiles.

-Join us at Bio360 Expo : Discover the Future of Biomaterials
+Join us at Bio360 : Discover the Future of Biomaterials

-Our upcoming event, Bio360 Expo, serves as the ideal platform to understand the Future Developments in Biomaterials.
+Our upcoming event, Bio360, serves as the ideal platform to understand the Future Developments in Biomaterials.
 With over 450 exhibitors from 35 countries and 200 international speakers, it's a must-attend event for stakeholders committed to scaling up Biomaterials.

 For Exhibitors